- 1 Messaging settings for all users

 - Disallowed - This particular type of message is not allowed at all and users will not see any settings related to them.
 Message of the chosen type will never be delivered.

 - Permitted - Users are permitted or allowed to change the settings.
-When the user account is created, the new user will inherit the settings the administrator sets here, but will be allowed to change them afterward in their Messaging settings.
+When the user account is created, the new user will inherit the settings the administrator sets here, but will be allowed to change them afterwards in their Messaging settings.
 Messages will be delivered as the user sets them on their own Messaging settings page.

 - Locked - Users are not permitted or allowed to change these settings.
 When the user account is created, the new user will inherit the settings the administrator sets here and will never be allowed to change them.
 Messages will be delivered for all users as you set them on this page.